FredericRezeau/soroban-kit/crates/hello-soroban-kit/README.md

 This crate is part of `soroban-kit`: [Github](https://github.com/FredericRezeau/soroban-kit) | [crates.io](https://crates.io/crates/soroban-kit).

-`hello-soroban-kit` is a Soroban smart contract demo showcasing the use of all features in `soroban-kit`.
+`hello-soroban-kit` is a Soroban smart contract demo showcasing the use of all features in `soroban-kit` including `state-machine`, `commitment-scheme`, `circuit-breaker` and `storage`.

+`soroban-kit` is designed for blockchain environments, prioritizing compactness and lightweight constructs.
+The library solely depends on the dependency-free Rust `core` library and the `soroban-sdk`.
+Every module is feature-gated to allow selective compilation based on your specific needs.

+Take a look at [Litemint Smart Contracts]([src/lib.rs](https://github.com/litemint/litemint-soroban-contracts)) to see an integration of the library in real-world Soroban smart contracts.

 ## Commands